 For this type of applications also third parties my apply for a product authorisation.

 Third parties that may apply for a parallel trade permit are:

 - official or scientific bodies involved in agricultural activities;

 - professional users

 Please realize; in addition to application fees, you also have to pay an annual fee.

 Scope of the permit

-With this permit the product can only be sold and used in the Netherlands.
+With this permit the imported product can be sold and used in the Netherlands.

 Withdrawn by the authorisation holder